Cot Mattress Safety

 Coir and Lambswool Base

-The coir needs to be of 60 - 70% density then it will have a high tensile strength and be naturally springy.
+The coir needs to be a minimum of 60 - 80% density then it will have a high tensile strength and be naturally springy.

 One downside is although parents know that the mattress should be firm and flat some feel that the coir is too firm "feels like a brick"!

-Putting a double layer of lambswool on one side solves this problem, It does not reduce the firmness but makes the initial lie more welcoming and offers the customer a choice.
+Putting a double layer of lambswool 2 cm on both side solves this problem, It does not reduce the firmness but makes the initial lie more welcoming

 2) Waterproof Protection